nicholasdly/sailor/README.md

 ## Deployment

-Both the backend and frontend are deployed on [Fly.io](https://fly.io).
+Both the backend and frontend are deployed on [Fly.io](https://fly.io) using their respective Dockerfiles.
 This is done automatically via GitHub Actions.

 ## License